Things to remember:

 Tax: The tax item must be set to Non.

-Note: If it set to tax, the tax item will be taxed by QuickBooks, resulting in double tax and errors when posting to QuickBooks POS.
+If it is set to tax, the tax item will be taxed by QuickBooks, resulting in double tax and errors when posting to QuickBooks POS.

 3. Click Save to successfully create the tax item in QB POS.